bparanj/crystal/programming/iac/docs/basics/custom-rsource.md

 5. The custom resource is added as a dependency of the EC2 instance using `instance.node.add_dependency(ansible_resource)` to ensure that the Ansible playbook is run after the instance is created.

-Note that you need to provide the actual Lambda function code that runs the Ansible playbook.
+Note that you need to provide the  Lambda function code that runs the Ansible playbook.
 The Lambda function should have the necessary dependencies installed (e.g., Ansible) and should execute the playbook using the provided playbook file and instance ID.

 Also, make sure to grant the appropriate permissions to the Lambda function's IAM role to access the necessary AWS resources (e.g., EC2 instances) and to execute the Ansible playbook.